1995parham/elievim/README.md

 }
 ```

-## How to config keymap?
+## How to config key mapping?

-In cosynvim there are some apis that make it easy to set keymap.
+In elievim there are some APIs that make it easy to set key mapping.
 All APIs are defined in `core/keymap.lua`.

 ```lua